lanl/bml/README.md

     $ ./build.sh compile

 and the library will be built in the `build` directory.
+In case you change any sources and simply want to rebuild the library, you don't have to run `build.sh` again, but rather

+    $ make -C build

+The compiled library can be installed by running

+    $ make -C build install

+which by default installs in `/usr/local`.
+The install directory can be modified by running

+    $ CMAKE_INSTALL_PREFIX=/some/path ./build.sh configure

+(which assumes that you are using the bash shell).

 ## Prerequisites ##